Transport in Perth, Western Australia: Trams

 Perth's first trams operated for a short period at the end of the nineteenth century, on an unsuccessful horse-car tramway between the GPO and East Perth.

 The city's first electric trams began operating in 1899 between East Perth and West Perth, along Hay Street in central Perth.
 The electric tram network was ultimately expanded west as far as Claremont, north as far as Osborne Park, and south across the Swan River causeway to Victoria Park, Como and Welshpool.

 The initial electric tram infrastructure in Perth was privately funded.
 The government took over the running of trams in 1914, with the aim of better co-ordinating the network.
 Trams were an integral part of the public transport system in the early 20th century until the advent of the private automobile.
 However, long term lack of government investment led to the network being phased out by July 1958.
 A number of Perth's historical trams are maintained at Whiteman Park.

 Between 1905 and 1952, Fremantle had a small but comprehensive tramway network of its own.
 The Fremantle network was owned and operated by a consortium of local municipalities, and was never linked into the Perth network.
 Throughout its existence, the Fremantle network covered both the Fremantle municipality and the adjacent municipality of East Fremantle.
 Its tram lines also extended for part of that period into North Fremantle and Melville.

 There are now various tourist buses decorated as "trams", but running on rubber tyred wheels independently of rails, in both Perth and Fremantle.
 They operate services such as the Kings Park tram tour and others.

 In 2012 a light rail network, to be known as the Metro Area Express was announced.
-After being pushed back, it was cancelled in 2016.
+After being pushed back, it was shelved in 2016.

+Smart public transport systems

+Since 2024, Perth’s public transport network has seen significant advancements in smart technology and real-time functionality.
+The Transperth mobile app now offers live tracking of buses, trains, and ferries, allowing commuters to view real-time service information and next arrivals.

+Transperth has also been steadily upgrading the SmartRider card system, including phased rollouts of new readers and value-loading machines, with plans to support contactless payments via debit/credit cards and mobile wallets by 2025.

+On the road network side, Western Australia's “Smart Freeway” systems; first deployed on the Kwinana Freeway in 2020 and expanded to the Mitchell Freeway in December 2024, implementing over 1,400 sensors, CCTV, on‑ramp signals, digital gantries, and variable speed signs.
+These systems collect and analyse real-time traffic data to optimise flow, enhance safety, and reportedly reduce peak-hour commute times by up to seven minutes.